 in Figure 9-61da (STA Info field format in a Ranging/Sensing NDP Announcement frame when the AID11

 subfield is equal to or less than 2007 and the frame is transmitted in a ranging measurement instance).

+The format of the STA Info field in a Sensing NDP Announcement frame, when the AID11 subfield is less than 2008, is defined in Figure 9-61db (STA Info field format in a Sensing NDP Announcement frame when the AID11 subfield is less than 2008).
 The format of the Special STA Info field in a Ranging/Sensing NDP Announcement frame, when the AID11

 subfield is equal to or less than 2007 and the frame is transmitted in a sensing measurement instance, is